SchoolOfCode/bootcamp-pre-course/README.md

 [This guide](https://www.canva.com/design/DAEhRtVI350/sFbhxfM4nTfe7N4bJu7EnQ/view#1) will help you install VS Code along with the other software you'll need.
 Follow the instructions on each page that pertain to your operating system.

+There is also now a [version of VSCode you can use on the web](https://vscode.dev/).

 ### Preparing your file system

 You probably know how to create a file, and a folder... but believe us when we say it really will save you a lot of headaches to understand how we want you to start creating them.